The size you choose for your tarp depends on whether you are ordering a custom vinyl tarp or a pre-made poly tarp.

 When ordering a fitted tarp, you must use the complex custom tarp order form.
 The width and length that you enter reflects the size of the top of the tarp (not the top of the trailer).
 In addition, you must specify a height which specifies the length of the sides.

 For fitted covers we generally recommend running a tape measure across the top of the trailer in each direction to get the distance from the outside of one edge to the outside of the opposite side and then add one inch to give you a little bit of play so that it is not too difficult to get it on and off.
-If the sides of your tarp are very long you might consider adding 1.5 or two inches to the top dimensions.
+For large tarps you might consider adding 1.5 or two inches to the top dimensions.
+Vinyl tarps will shrink a little bit over time, however, usually not more than about one inch per ten running feet of material.

 The height of your fitted tarp (the length of the sides) will depend on where you plan to fasten the tarp and also whether there are any obstructions on the side of your trailer such as protruding fenders.
 In some cases you will want to have us cut out sections of the sides so that you can go around these obstructions.
 If the sides are made too long they could end up being below your fasteners and so you won't be able to use those fasteners to secure your tarp.